RAINS-UOA/ESWC_2021_Evaluation/exampleKnowledgeGraph/readme.md

         5. Model Specification _(vdp_II_mlms)_
     1. Output: Evaluation Specification - Whole System  _(vdp_III_sevs)_
     1. Description: Aim to answer the following questions
-        1. How is the system evaluated as a whole?
-Does the system fail in certain settings?
+        1. How is the system evaluated as a whole.
+Does the system fail in certain settings.
-        2. What are the limitations associated with the system as a whole?
+        2. What are the limitations associated with the system as a whole.
-        3. What are the risks (including bias) associated with the use of the AI System, directly or indirectly?
+        3. What are the risks (including bias) associated with the use of the AI System, directly or indirectly.
 ##### Fourth, we have the following eight steps:
 1. Decide: Confirm DS Specification Fitness
     1. Input: